Videogame: Five Nights at Freddy's

 to be afraid of.
 You acknowledged as much when you signed your legally-binding employment contract.
 It's just five nights.What could go wrong?Five Nights at Freddy's

-is a horror-themed strategy game based around resource management: you have a non-replenishing source of electricity that drains every time you use the cameras, shut the doors, or turn on the lights.
-If a robot enters the office, it will instantly kill you, but if you make it to 6 AM, you live to work another night shift.
-Each of the robots (Bonnie, Chica, Foxy, and the titular Freddy) has a different pattern and triggers, so learning how to combat them is in your best interests.
-The real horror from the game comes not from the jump scares that happen when you lose (and sometimes even when you win), but from the frantic horror of trying to keep an eye on the robots while handling your electricity in the most efficient way possible.
+, released in 2014, is a horror-themed strategy game based around resource management: you have a non-replenishing source of electricity that drains every time you use the cameras, shut the doors, or turn on the lights.
+If an animatronic enters the office, it will instantly kill you.
+If you make it to 6 AM, you live to work another night shift.
+Each animatronic (Bonnie, Chica, Foxy, and the titular Freddy) has a different pattern and triggers, so learning how to combat them is in your best interests.
+The real horror from the game comes not from the jump scares that happen when you lose (and sometimes even when you win), but from the frantic horror of trying to keep an eye on your potential killers while handling your electricity in the most efficient way possible.

 You can purchase the game on Desura